Case Study: Managing DBS renewals

 Click to see a larger version

 Now, when you save your Smart Tag, the remaining list of people (if any) will be only those who need a DBS check and who don't currently have one and are not currently in progress.
-It may be you have an empty Tag - great, nothing more to do today!
+It may be you have an empty Tag.
+Great, there is nothing more to do today!
 On the other hand, if you do have a list of people, you can now add them to your "DBS In Progress" Flow and get them started - use the Add to flow option at the top of the Smart Tag page...

 Click to see a larger version